kumahq/kuma/docs/proposals/custom-sidecar-config.md

 We will not validate that it is a sane configuration.
 It is assumed that anyone using this feature has the expertise to create and debug a container configuration via interaction with kubernetes directly.
+If a workload refers to a ContainerPatch which does not exist, the injection will explicitly fail and log the failure.
+The rationale behind this is that the user may be adding security features to the workload, in which case failing open may constitute  a security downgrade.

 ## Alternative Solutions

 Other options we considered but have decided against for now.

-* Using a selector within the CRD to identify Pods / dataplanes; chose annotation on workload.
+* Using a selector within the CRD to identify Pods / dataplanes.
+  We chose annotation on workload because it eliminates ambiguity associated with multiple selector matches, and is generally easier to understand and configure.
-* Full container specification templates; chose jsonPatch. eg
+* Full container specification templates eg
   ```yaml
   initTemplate: |